AppMetrics/Docs.V2.Hugo/content/_index.md

 App Metrics provides various metric types to measure things such as the rate of requests, counting the number of user logins over time, measure the time taken to execute a database query, measure the amount of free memory and so on.
 Metrics types supported are Apdex, Gauges, Counters, Meters, Histograms and Timers.

-App Metrics also provides a health checking system allowing you to monitor the health of your application through user defined checks.

 With App Metrics you can:

 + Capture application metrics within any type of .NET application e.g. Windows Service, MVC Site, Web API etc